ia-toki/judgels/docs/docs/deployment/installation.md

 Wait until everything is done.
 When the playbook finishes, do these verifications:

-1. Verify that we can access the admin web interface at `admin.mycontest.org`.
+1. Verify that we can access the admin web interface at `https://admin.mycontest.org`.
 1. Verify that we can log in as `superadmin`, with the password that we just set above.
-1. Verify that we can access the contestant web interface at `mycontest.org`.
+1. Verify that we can access the contestant web interface at `https://mycontest.org`.
-1. Verify that the contestant web interface does not show any error (which means it can successfully access the API server `api.mycontest.org`).
+1. Verify that the contestant web interface does not show any error (which means it can successfully access the API server `https://api.mycontest.org`).
-1. SSH to the core VM.
-   1. Run `docker ps`, verify that these containers are running:
-      * `judgels-server`
-      * `judgels-client`
-      * `rabbitmq`
-   1. Run `docker logs --tail=100 -f judgels-server`, verify that there are no errors.
-1. SSH to (one of the) grader VMs.
-   1. Run `docker ps`, verify that the `judgels-grader` container is running.
-   1. Run `docker logs --tail=100 -f judgels-grader`, verify that there are no errors.

 Congratulations, you have just deployed Judgels successfully!